DiscordTrader/BotifyTrades/replit.md

 - **Copy Trading**: Mirror your broker trades to a signals channel for followers
 - **Trade Logging**: Automatic record of all executed trades

+### Known Issues (December 2025)
+- **Webull Order History API**: The unofficial `webull` Python library (tedchou12/webull) has a hardcoded bug in `endpoints.py` line ~138 where `startTime=1970-0-1` (malformed date, should be `1970-01-01`).
+This causes Webull API validation errors when calling `get_history_orders()`.
+- **Workaround**: The Trade Monitor continues to poll and will work if Webull's API returns data via alternative endpoints.
+When the API fails, a warning is logged occasionally to avoid spam.
+- **Alternative**: Consider using Alpaca broker for Trade Monitor as Alpaca API works correctly.
+- **Fix Status**: Awaiting upstream library patch or manual library modification.

 ## Debug Report System

 The application includes a debug report system accessible from the Settings page: